There's a wonderful feeling you get when you grow and care for a garden, but what can you do when you have limited space?

 With cucumbers, you'll be harvesting not just once but up to three times.
 The harvesting time is dependent on what you're considering doing with the cucumbers.
 The cucumber plant needs water but don't overwater it because it will die.

-This is only one example of growing guidelines.
 Research the specific plants you plan to grow beforehand so that you know how to properly care for each.
-Herbs, just like other plants, have guidelines for watering, care and harvesting.
+Herbs, just like other plants, have guidelines for watering, care, and harvesting.

 Having healthy, home-grown vegetables and herbs is the first benefit of having your own garden.
 There are many vitamins, minerals and proteins that are essential to our well-being found in the plants you're caring for.